manoa-market/manoa-market.github.io/index.md

 ### User Home page

-After logging in, you are taken to the home page, which presents a form where you can complete and/or update your personal profile:

-### User Profile page

-Once you are logged in, you can browse through current listings or create your own.
+Once you are logged in, you can browse through different available tabs, current listings or create your own.

 ### Listings page